Big Shoutout to Lawrance and iFi Audio for sending this demo unit, and for their continued support!!

 Great product, but not even close to being worth 9 hunnit.

-This is a presentation I’ve always enjoyed in iFi products – crisp, full-bodied, and detailed, yet not sterile or cold sounding. iFi Zen Amp/DAC Review [New Standard?]
+This is a presentation I’ve always enjoyed in iFi products – crisp, full-bodied, and detailed, yet not sterile or cold sounding.

-iFi has always utilized the Burr-Brown chip so there isn’t really much more I can say or add to what I’ve said dozens of times previously.
-I’ve demoed a bunch of their products and they all sound great.
-I’m not going to make up a bunch of word salad just to sound like those other reviewers who try and artificially hype you up so you’ll buy the product faster (cough Z Reviews cough) ‘Scuse me.
+I’m not going to make up a bunch of word salad just to sound like those other reviewers who try and artificially hype you up so you’ll buy the product faster, but I will give you some impressions and compare the Diablo to other Amp/DACS.

 Used with the Blue Cable to keep a level playing field.
 Used AKG K702.